Propelling students to future success.

 The Special Education Foundation's Scholarships will be given to selected graduating students who receive services from the Special School District of St. Louis County – special education and/or technical education.
 Scholarships will be awarded towards tuition to those students seeking post-secondary education.
 Those who plan to attend a community college, university, trade school, or educational institution to obtain a certification are eligible to apply.

-The John Cary Scholarship will be awarded to selected students will reflect the characteristics most admired by John Cary – resiliency, courage and determination.
+The John Cary Scholarship: This scholarship is awarded to selected students, who reflect the characteristics most admired by John Cary – resiliency, courage, and determination.
 Well-rounded individuals, particularly those with exceptional achievement in a particular area, are likely to be successful applicants.
 Overcoming obstacles carries weight in the screening process.
 Financial need and teacher recommendations are also considered.

-The Jane Vickrey Leadership Scholarship This $5,000 scholarship will be awarded to one student annually who has graduated from the Fred Saigh leadership Academy and reflects the characteristics of those who knew and admired Jane: kind, compassionate, courteous, hands-on with no agenda but to do good work.
+The Jane Vickrey Leadership Scholarship: This $5,000 scholarship will be awarded to one student who has graduated from the Fred Saigh Leadership Academy and reflects the characteristics of those who knew and admired Jane: kind, compassionate, courteous, hands-on with no agenda but to do good work.
 Financial need is also considered.

 The funds awarded for the above scholarships may be used for tuition only.